asavinov/intelligent-trading-bot/README.md

   1. In one cycle.
 Kill synchronously, check funds request (if coins are still available for sale), submit new sell order.
   2. In two cycles.
 Kill, continue cycle, check orders as usual on the next cycle: if exists then kill-continue, if does not exist (killed) then create new sell order as usual.
 Approach 2: Submit order (price) modification request.
 Solution.
 We assume that price cannot be modified.
+Therefore, we must kill the current order and create a new (modified) order.
-Therefore, we must kill the current order and create a new (modifed) order.
+Solution.
+We assume that price cannot be modified.
+Therefore, we must kill the current order and create a new (modified) order.
   Kill synchronously using cancel request.
   Check response "status" field.
 If "CANCELED" then continue.
 If not then send check status request in some time until it status is cancelled.
   Create new sell request as usual with new parameters.